-In the near future, Training Industry, Inc. will release a research report on the 70-20-10 framework.
+Recently, Training Industry, Inc. released a research report on the 70-20-10 framework.
 This report seeks to update the concept to the present day from its inception 30 years ago.
 An important aspect of this research is that we did not seek to refute what 70-20-10 represents with its numbers.
 But let’s back up a step: What are these numbers supposed to mean?

 Based on research conducted in 1987 by Morgan McCall and colleagues at the Center for Creative Leadership, 70-20-10 describes the optimal sources of learning by successful managers.
 This framework suggests that individuals obtain knowledge, skills and abilities in their jobs through the following mixture of sources:

 - 20 percent from social sources, such as interactions with others